top of page

 IMG_4346.HEIC

-Pierre Toussant Food Pantry of St. Mary's Church served over 400 families this Thanksgiving season.
-We are grateful to all who donated tons of food to be distributed and to all the Volunteers who braved the cold weather to serve our community.
+Pierre Toussant Food Pantry of St. Mary's Church continue to serve families that are in need of food and clothing.
+We are grateful to all who continue to donate food and money to our Pantry and to all our hardworking and dedicated Volunteers who serve our community.
 God bless you all.

 Click here to know more about our Pantry.